joelclermont/kendo-docs/howto/use-the-datasource-component.md

 ## Working with Grouped Data

-Grouping local data is mostly trivial as you can continue to use the same DataSource you are already familiar with.
-However, generating grouped data on the server can be difficult when unsure of the format DataSource is expecting.
+Grouping local data is mostly trivial--you can continue to use the same DataSource you are already familiar with.
+However, generating grouped data on the server can be difficult when you are unsure of the format DataSource is expecting.

 ### Local Grouping

-Local grouping is convenient for small datasets but, for performance reasons, should be avoided with large datasets ([fiddle](http://jsfiddle.net/ryan_nauman/9h6Hm/0)).
+Local grouping is convenient for small datasets but, for performance reasons, should be avoided with large datasets.

 Data: